azadesuu/pronto-woven/README.md

 Player 3, Sweedal, has $0

 What spaces does everybody finish on?
-Player 0, Peter, is at position 4
-Player 1, Billy, is at position 2
-Player 2, Charlotte, is at position 0
-Player 3, Sweedal, is at position 8
+Player 0, Peter, is at position 4, which is a Red property, Lanzhou Beef Noodle, with price of 2, owned by Charlotte Player 1, Billy, is at position 2, which is a Brown property, Fast Kebabs, with price of 1, owned by Billy Player 2, Charlotte, is at position 0, which is a go Player 3, Sweedal, is at position 8, which is a Blue property, Massizim, with price of 4, owned by Charlotte
 ```

 ## ℹ️ Woven coding test